 Where contract costs incurred to date plus recognised profits less recognised losses exceed progress billings, the surplus is shown as contract assets.
 For contracts where progress billings exceed contract costs incurred to date plus recognised profits less recognised losses, the surplus is shown as contract liabilities.
 Amounts received before the related work is performed are included in the consolidated statement of financial position, under liabilities, as 'advances from customers'.
-Amounts for work performed but not yet billed to the customer are included in the consolidated statement of financial position as contract assets are reclassified to trade receivables.
+Amounts for work performed but not yet billed to the customer are included in the consolidated statement of financial position, under assets, as gross amount due from customers.
+Upon billing, the amounts recognised as contract assets are reclassified to trade receivables.